sighupio/distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 ### Description

+Specifies a custom CIDR for the default Pods IPPool.
+If unset, the Tigera Operator will try to detect it from the cluster:
+- OpenShift -> OpenShift Network config
+- kubeadm -> kubeadm-config ConfigMap
+- EKS -> defaults to 172.16.0.0/16 (VXLAN)
+- otherwise -> defaults to 192.168.0.0/16.
-Allows specifing a CIDR for the Pods network different from `.spec.kubernetes.podCidr`.
-If not set the default is to use `.spec.kubernetes.podCidr`.
-WARNING: The value for this field cannot be changed once set.
+WARNING: this field cannot be changed once set.

 ### Constraints